Jorenar/blog/2023-02-26-gotophobia-harmful.md

 ### `goto`-less alternative 1: guard flag

-I probably says more about the state of my sleep deprived brain than anything else, but I actually managed to make an honest mistake in this simple snippet.
-I didn't notice it until after examining the assembly output and seeing way less instructions than expected.
-Since it's simple and accidental, yet quite severe in consequences, I decided to leave it as an exercise for the reader to spot it (should be easy since you already know about its existence).
+I probably says more about the state of my sleep deprived brain than anything else, but I actually managed to make an honest, very dumb mistake in this simple snippet.
+I didn't notice until after examining the assembly output and seeing way less instructions than expected.
+Since it's simple, yet quite severe in consequences, I decided to leave it as an exercise for the reader to spot the bug (should be easy since you already know about its existence).

 The drawbacks as per usual: nesting and keeping track of flags.